Ask-The-World/atw-api/README.md

 ## Future

 Right now the main priority is developing the backend server as well as the api.
-This is probably going to be achieved by using a Python script which is running on a Raspberry Pi 4 server.
+This is probably going to be achieved by using Rust script which is running on a Raspberry Pi 4 server.
 The stability of this system is not great so the server will probably be changed as soon as there are more users.
-To further make it possible for the user to use this api, there will also be a command line tool written in Bash which can be used to send POST and GET request to the api.
+To further make it possible for the user to use this api, there will also be a command line tool written in Bash which can be used to send GET request to the api.
 After all of these programs work reliably there also might be a website where all users can use this tool, regardless of their Operating System and command line experience.